syalunin/SG15-pseudopotentials/README.md

 ### Building
 To generate the executables, run the `make` command in the root directory.

+### Runing
+The pseudopotentials with core wavefunctions are generated using shell scripts and the input data provided by the SG15 collection.
+The script `run.sh` generates pseudopotentials for selected chemical elements, while `run_all.sh` generates pseudopotentials for all elements.

 ### Contact
 If you are interested in continuing this project, do not hesitate to contact me via email: syalunin@users.noreply.github.com